blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- Lehi's main aim was to remove British authorities and establish a Jewish state.
 It referred to it's members as terrorists.
 	- 1948 War
 		- HK of Transjordan annexed West Bank and was renamed to HK of Jordan
+	- 1949: Israel was admitted to the UN, and it had accumulated 78% of historic Palestine, and the remaining 22% was Gaza and West Bank.
+Many Palestinians were refugees, waiting to return home.
 	- 1967 War (Six Day War)
 	- 1982 Lebanon War
 	- 1993 Oslo Peace Accords with the Palestine Liberation Organization (PLO)